VIDEO: Gunman in straw hat climbs through Wendy’s drive-thru window, steals cash drawer

 ORLANDO, Fla.
 (WFLA) — An armed robber took more than food from a Wendy’s in Florida after climbing through the drive-thru window, according to police.

-The Orlando Police Department posted surveillance video online showing the events of the robbery on June 18.
+Orlando police posted surveillance video online showing the events of the robbery on June 18.

-Police said the incident occurred around 7:50 a.m. that morning, after the suspect pulled up to the drive-thru of the Orlando Wendy’s in a black Nissan Altima.
+Police said the incident occurred about 7:50 a.m. after the suspect pulled up in a black Nissan Altima.

 The suspect had still not been apprehended as of this week, Orlando police said on Facebook.